-Independent Space Index is a comprehensive directory of artist-run, non-commercial, and independent art spaces (also called “Off-Spaces” or Alternative Spaces) in Vienna, as well as a channel for representation and networking between the listed spaces.
+Independent Space Index is a comprehensive directory of independent spaces for contemporary art in Vienna, as well as a networking channel between the listed spaces.

-Formed in 2017 as a direct response to the elected right-wing coalition and growing concern about the possibility of cultural budget cuts in Austria, Independent Space Index aims to strengthen solidarity among like-minded cultural initiatives, increase the visibility of non-commercial, independent artistic production by archiving its locales and facilitating their discovery, and highlight their contribution to the Viennese art scene.
+The network was founded in 2017 with the aim of strengthening solidarity among like-minded cultural initiatives, increasing the visibility of independent artistic production by archiving its locales and facilitating their discovery, and highlighting their contribution to the Viennese art scene.

-Most spaces have different, flexible opening hours that sometimes change.
-You can visit the respective web presences for information about opening times, ways to get in contact and make an appointment, and information about exhibition openings and events.
-Vienna's art calendar eSeL is a great place to check for upcoming events as well.
+Independent spaces often have irregular opening hours.
+You can check the linked web presences for information about opening times, ways to get in contact and make an appointment, and information about exhibition openings and events.

 The calendar provided by eSeL is another place to check for upcoming events.

 Contribution and Membership

 Independent Space Index is proudly self-organized.
 Since 2017, network members have been meeting on a regular basis to exchange, discuss, and collectively develop and advance this shared identity and program.